-In 1997, Asian countries were on the verge of a financial crisis that threatened to spread to the American market.
+In 1997, Asian countries were on the verge of a financial crisis.
+This crisis threatened to spread to the American market.
 A financial journalist called Richard Read was tasked with explaining this to his American readers.

 These potatoes became the main characters of the story.
-They were taken from farm to factory, and from factory to a freighter ship that took them to Asia.
-This allowed Read to tell the stories of the people who handled them along the way: the potato farmers, truck drivers, sailors and potato distributers – all of whom might be affected by the crisis.
+And their trip to Asia became the red thread.
+From the potato farm, via a fries factory, to the freighter ship that took them to Asia.
+This allowed Read to tell the stories of the people who handled them along the way: the potato farmers, truck drivers, sailors and potato distributors – all of whom might be affected by the crisis.

-By focusing on a single batch of potatoes, Read illustrated that the American and Asian economies were intertwined.
-He explained ‘globalization’ in a way that a more theoretical explanation could never do.
+By focusing on a single batch of potatoes, Read could make a more abstract point: that the American and Asian economies were intertwined.

 Tweets from Mars

-NASA’s current Mars mission has an ambitious research agenda: investigate the chemical and mineralogical composition of the surface, search for the ‘building blocks of life’, and map Mars’ weather and climate, and that’s not even all.
+NASA’s current Mars mission has an ambitious research agenda.
+What is the chemical and mineralogical composition of Mars´ surface?
+Are there traces of the ‘building blocks of life’?
+What are the weather and climate like? – and many more research questions.
 The mission has already produced a pile of scientific publications on a wide range of topics.
-But of course, these are not very accessible to non-experts.
+But these are, of course, not very accessible to non-experts.